 Little buddy couldn't ride the big slides, but he loved the lily pad jump, the tube slides and the wave pool.
 If you don't pay you can't enter this area of the island even if you are just going to sit and watch.

 - Chill Beach - We hung out for quite awhile here.
 The water was clear and blue with fish swimming around you.
 And don't forget the white sandy beaches, perfect for sand castle building.

 - Oasis Lagoon was so pretty and had a swim up bar which is fun.
 But since we went in January the water was a little chilly so we spent most of the time on Chill beach in the ocean.

 - Food and Drinks - Food and drinks are included on the island as well.
 You don't have to pay extra for them.
 They also have towels on the island.

 - Zipline and Helium Balloon are extra as well.
 We didn't do those though.
 This is such a big island it almost takes the whole day just to explore.

-Unfortunately we didn’t get to go to Nassau.
+Unfortunately, we didn't get to go to Nassau.
 A big storm moved in and they were expecting 18 foot swells.
-So we had to turn around and head back to Key West….
-So we ended up spending 2 days on Key West, Florida.
+So we had to turn around and head back to Key West.
+So we ended up spending 2 days in Key West, Florida.
 This is a risk you run with cruising.
 They take safety very seriously which I appreciate.
 However, this is our 4th cruise and the first time something like this has happened.

 My husband and I went to Nassau last year though.
 Here is my opinion: